 Note: Total number of stakeholders consulted in 2020: 1,400.
-Four representative banks were selected: Ukraine, North Macedonia, Bulgaria, Kosovo.
-For a detailed description of the methodology used in the management engagement, the stakeholder engagement, and the development of the materiality matrix, please see the > Impact Report 2020. were examined from an impact-focused perspective, disclosing the actual, potential, positive and negative impacts related to each material topic and checking for changes in the impacts.
-Though the process to identify impacts was not carried out explicitly or systematically for this year's report, descriptions of prioritised positive and negative impacts are embedded in each section covering the management of a given material topic; this was possible because ProCredit assesses its impacts on an ongoing basis.
-No applicable GRI Sector Standard was available at the time of preparation of the present Impact Report.
+Four representative banks were selected: Ukraine, North Macedonia, Bulgaria.
+Kosovo.
+For a detailed description of the methodology used in the management engagement, the stakeholder engagement, and the development of the materiality matrix, please see the > Impact Report 2020.

 The identification of material topics conducted in 2020 was informed by a formal stakeholder engagement with the purpose of validating them.
 We first conducted a workshop at which eight managers from ProCredit Holding and the ProCredit banks discussed and assessed the material topics facing the group and rated their relative importance.
 In this context, it was also agreed to engage with the closest stakeholder groups, namely clients, employees, and shareholders.
 We then conducted an online survey among four representative banks and their clients, to which a total of 380 clients (including 253 business clients) and 952 employees responded, plus 62 employees of ProCredit Holding.
 Six shareholders were also polled: Zeitinger Invest, KfW, DOEN participaties, IFC, EBRD and ProCredit Staff Invest.
-All participants were asked to select and rank the key material topics that they consider most relevant.
-There was general agreement on the highimpact topics and several new aspects emerged that were incorporated into the 2020 and the 2021 sustainability approach and reporting.
-The process was guided and informed by the consultancy firm IPC - Internationale Projekt Consult GmbH (IPC).
+All participants were asked to select and

 - GRI content index (> pages 119ff.)

 - > Impact Report 2020, related sections

 - Materiality and impact reporting, pages 72ff.

-Code of Conduct
+- > Code of Conduct

-Annual Report 2022
+- > Annual Report 2022